Point Break (2015 film)

 Point Break is a 2015 action-thriller film directed and shot by Ericson Core and written by Kurt Wimmer.
 He co-produced it with John Baldecchi, Broderick Johnson, Andrew A. Kosove, Christopher Taylor and David Valdes.

-An American-German-Chinese co-production, the film is a remake of the 1991 film of the same name.
+An American-German-Chinese co-production, the film is a remake of the 1991 film of the same name, which starred Patrick Swayze and Keanu Reeves.

 The film stars Édgar Ramírez, Luke Bracey, Teresa Palmer, Delroy Lindo and Ray Winstone, and was released in China on December 4, 2015, by China Film Group Corporation and in the United States on December 25, 2015, by Warner Bros.
 Pictures in 3D and RealD 3D.
-The film received negative reviews from critics who considered it inferior to the original, and grossed $133 million from a $105 million budget.
+The film received negative reviews from critics who considered it inferior to the original, and grossed $134 million from a $105 million budget.

-Plot summary
+Plot

 Extreme sport athlete Johnny Utah and his friend Jeff are traversing a steep ridgeline on motorbikes.
 The run ends with a jump onto a lone stone column, where Jeff overshoots the landing and falls to his death.

 Seven years later, Utah is an FBI agent candidate.
 He attends a briefing on a skyscraper heist in Mumbai, in which the criminals stole diamonds, escaping by parachute.
 A similar heist happens in Mexico where the criminals unload millions of dollars in bills, then disappear into the Cave of Swallows.

 Utah's research concludes that they were done by the same men, who are attempting to complete the Ozaki 8, a list of eight extreme ordeals to honor the forces of nature.
 They have already completed three, and Utah predicts they'll attempt the fourth on a rare sea wave phenomenon in France.
 After presenting his analysis, Utah is sent undercover to France under a field agent named Pappas.
 They reach France and Utah gets help from others to surf the tall tube wave.

 As he goes in, there is already another surfer riding the wave, leaving Utah unstable.
 Utah gets sucked into the wave and faints, but the other surfer bails and rescues Utah.
 He wakes aboard a yacht with the surfer, Bodhi, and his team: Roach, Chowder, and Grommet.
 They leave him to enjoy the party and he gets acquainted with a girl, Samsara.

 The next day, Utah finds the men in an abandoned Paris train station after he overhears them talking about the location.
 Bodhi gives him an initiation fight and soon he is accepted into the circle.
 They travel to the Alps for the next ordeal: wingsuit flying through "The Life of Wind" cliffs.
 The four succeed in their attempt and spend some time together with Samsara.
 The next day, they climb the snow peaks for the sixth ordeal, snowboarding down a steep mountain of snow.
 They reach their spot, but Utah decides to extend his line, so the others follow him.
 Chowder slips and falls to his death, and Utah becomes depressed about it.